Add Spice to Your Life to Feel More Alive!

-I love herbs and spices.
-They can transform a bland, uninspiring meal into a flavourful feast!
-Fortunately as many herbalists and folk practitioners have known for centuries, herbs and spices may also have many health benefits, including cardiovascular.
+Herbs and spices can transform a bland, uninspiring meal into a flavorful feast, many herbalists and folk practitioners also know for centuries that herbs and spices may have many health benefits, including cardiovascular.

 The key study was conducted by Penn State nutritionists.
 They prepared meals on two separate days for six men aged between 30 and 65 who were overweight, but otherwise healthy.
 The meals were identical—consisting of chicken, bread and a dessert biscuit—except that the researchers added two tablespoons of a high-antioxidant spice blend to the test meal.
 This blend included garlic powder, rosemary, oregano, cinnamon, cloves, paprika, turmeric, ginger and black pepper.

 For the next three hours after each meal, blood was regularly drawn from the study participants.
 The results showed that antioxidant activity in the blood increased by 13% in the men who ate the test meal versus those in the control group.
 Also for all the men taking the test meal, triglyceride levels reduced, for some, by as much as 30% (Triglyceride levels normally rise after eating a meal with fat in it)

 The nutritionists commented: “The metabolic effects of spices and herbs and their efficacy and safety for CVD relative to traditional drug therapy, represent an exciting area for future research given the public health significance of cardiovascular disease"